scikit-hep/scikit-hep.github.io/pages/developers/gha_basic.md

 There are a variety of useful actions.
 There are GitHub supplied ones:

-* [actions/checkout](https://github.com/actions/checkout): Almost always the first action. v2 does not keep Git history unless `with: fetch-depth: 0` is included.
+* [actions/checkout](https://github.com/actions/checkout): Almost always the first action. v2/3 does not keep Git history unless `with: fetch-depth: 0` is included.
-* [actions/setup-python](https://github.com/actions/setup-python): Do not use v1; v2 and v3 can setup any Python, including uninstalled ones and pre-releases.
+* [actions/setup-python](https://github.com/actions/setup-python): Do not use v1; v2/3 can setup any Python, including uninstalled ones and pre-releases.
 * [actions/cache](https://github.com/actions/cache): Can store files and restore them on future runs, with a settable key.
 Use v2.
 * [actions/upload-artifact](https://github.com/actions/upload-artifact): Upload a file to be accessed from the UI or from a later job.
-Use v2.
+Use v2/3.
 * [actions/download-artifact](https://github.com/actions/download-artifact): Download a file that was previously uploaded, often for releasing.
 Match upload-artifact version.

 And many other useful ones: